jysui123/esql/README.md

 ## Attentions
-- We assume all the text are store in type `keyword`, i.e., ES does not break the text into separated words.
-And we use tag `term` to match the whole text rather than a word in the text.
-- `must_not` in ES does not share the same logic as `NOT` in sql
-- If you want to apply aggregation on some fields, they should be in type `keyword` in ES (set type of a field by put mapping to your table)
+- If you want to apply aggregation on some fields, they should not be in type `text` in ES (set type of a field by put mapping to your table)
 - `COUNT(colName)` will include documents w/ null values in that column in ES SQL API, while in esql we exclude null valued documents
-- ES SQL API and esql do not support `SELECT DISTINCT`, but we can achieve the same result by `SELECT * FROM table GROUP BY colName`
+- ES SQL API and esql do not support `SELECT DISTINCT`, a workaround is to query something like `SELECT * FROM table GROUP BY colName`
 - ES SQL API does not support `ORDER BY aggregation`, esql support it by applying bucket_sort
 - ES SQL API does not support `HAVING aggregation` that not show up in `SELECT`, esql support it
 - To use regex query, the column should be `keyword` type, otherwise the regex is applied to all the terms produced by tokenizer from the original text rather than the original text itself
 - Comparison with arithmetics can be potentially slow since it uses scripting query and thus is not able to take advantage of reverse index.
-For binary opeators, please refer to [this link](https://www.elastic.co/guide/en/elasticsearch/painless/6.5/painless-operators.html) on the precedence.
+For binary operators, please refer to [this link](https://www.elastic.co/guide/en/elasticsearch/painless/6.5/painless-operators.html) on the precedence.
 We don't support all of them.

 ## Current Issue